Don Lapre: Business ventures

-He later began broadcasting infomercials for "The Greatest Vitamin in the World".
-In 2005, the Food and Drug Administration (FDA) warned Lapre about claims his vitamins were intended as a drug for diseases such as diabetes, stroke, heart disease, insomnia, cancer, and arthritis.
+In July 2005, the Food and Drug Administration (FDA) warned Lapre about his making claims his vitamin supplement was intended as a drug for diseases such as diabetes, stroke, heart disease, insomnia, cancer, and arthritis.
 The FDA stated "[his] products [were] not generally recognized as safe and effective for the above referenced conditions."
-In 2006, the FDA again warned Lapre about untruthful claims.
+The FDA demanded Lapre immediately cease distributing or marketing the product with such claims to avoid further enforcement, including potential product seizures or injunctions.
+In April 2006, the FDA again warned Lapre about untruthful unsubstantiated claims after determining he had not fully corrected the violations.
+This action targeted ongoing false health claims on the product's websites.
+The FDA reiterated requirements for compliance, emphasizing that structure/function claims permissible for dietary supplements must avoid disease references, and warned of escalated legal actions if violations persisted.